cagov/data-infrastructure/docs/code/local-setup.md

 - Using the `uv run` prefix is more reliable, as dependencies are *always* resolved before executing.
 - Using `source .venv/bin/activate` involves less typing.

+!!! note
+    `uv sync` may not work with certain network configurations.
+When SSL errors are encountered, uv command line arguments can cautiously be used as a work around.
+    ```bash
+    uv sync --native-tls
+    uv sync --native-tls --allow-insecure-host pypi.org --allow-insecure-host files.pythonhosted.org
+    ```

 ### 3. Install go dependencies

 We use [Terraform](https://www.terraform.io/) to manage infrastructure.